 What not to do: Make the water too bubbly – soapy suds will be left as filmy streaks on your windows and you'll wish you'd never started.

 Vinegar is probably what your grandparents used to wash their windows – and it's still seen as a really effective way to remove stubborn dirt.
 Better still, it's non-toxic and anti-bacterial.
 To make your own vinegar (opens in new tab)-based window cleaning solution, simply add two tablespoons of it to a small bucket of warm water.
 Then follow the steps for using soapy water (but be sure to wear rubber gloves).

 If dirt is really, really ground on, put the vinegar solution in a spray bottle and apply to the panes, then leave for a few minutes before tackling with your sponge.

 What not to do: Use a vinegar solution on any windows that have matt-painted or undercoated-only frames – you might find the frames stain.
-Oh, and air the room afterwards – the fumes won't hurt you but they can be pretty strong.

-If your house has a large glazed extension or if you're lucky enough to have lots of large windows all around the house PLUS your home is somewhere that's prone to dirt build-up on windows, a window vac can help you get the window cleaning job done quickly – and with good results.
+If your house has a large glazed extension or if you're lucky enough to have lots of large windows all around the house PLUS your home is somewhere that's prone to dirt build-up on windows, a window vac like Kärcher can help you get the window cleaning job done quickly – and with good results.

 Choose a cordless model with decent battery life, and bear in mind that these cleaning appliances do tend to do the job best with a cleaning fluid, so if you're looking for a natural solution that doesn't involve chemicals, you may like to keep reading.